 Financial Information Pages

 Websites that provide advice or guidance for financial matters (and also provide products and services) should offer the highest quality of content.
 It’s no longer about stuffing your content or the old keywords meta tag with your keyword phrases.

-Perfecting the art of SEO is a challenge but still doable.
-A big part requires ensuring all linking structures and pages cater to users—not just for monetary gain.
+Perfecting the art of PPC is a challenge but still doable.
+A big part of your campaign success requires that your ads are helpful to users and not just for monetary gain.